JeevanJames/MultiRepo/design/cli-design.md

 `<manifest dir>` [Required]

 The relative directory from the project root directory to contain the manifest.

+`--discover` [Optional]

+If specified, attempts to locate repositories under the `<project-root-dir>` and add them to the project.

+`--branch` [Optional]

+The branch of the repository to checkout for the manifest details.

 ## Clone an existing multi-repo
 Clones an existing multi-repository project to the local machine.